subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ## Introduction

 To become a SubQuery Indexer, you need to stake a minimum of 1000 SQT.
-If you still haven’t connected your application to MetaMask, visit [How to Connect to MetaMask](../metamask/connect-metamask.md).

 ::: info Note
 Only Indexers that have been airdropped kSQT will be able to join Kepler as an indexer.
 In the future, we may invite more indexers into the network.